rahulr4/MultiImagePickerCropper2/README.md

-# MultiImagePickerCropper
+# MultiMediaPickerCropper
-Multiple image picker cropper is a library to pick and crop multiple images from gallery or camera.
+Multiple media picker and cropper is a library to pick and crop multiple images from gallery or camera.
 Added support of picking single and multiple videos.

 # Version
-1.0.2
+1.0.3

 # Installation